DOhlsson/runar/README.md

 # runar
 Watches for changes in files and RUNs And Restarts a program.
-A resource-efficient replacement for nodemon
+A resource-efficient replacement for nodemon.

 Quick links:
 * [Installation](#installation)